debashriroy/debashriroy.github.io/_pages/people.md

 <b> Undergraduate Student</b> : Mitali Alpeshbhai Mayani, Computer Science and Engineering, Expected graduation: Spring 2026.

 <b> Undergraduate Student</b> : Duy Quang Pham, Computer Science and Engineering, Expected graduation: Spring 2026.
+Duy is an enthusiastic computer scientist who is interested in AI, Machine Learning, Software.
+He is able to work well both in a team environment as well as using his own initiative.
+He is currently looking for a summer internship so that He can use his knowledge to serve the community.

 <b> Undergraduate Student</b> : Tin Duc  Ngo, Computer Science and Engineering, Expected graduation: Spring 2026.